2010: Mrs. Tavernier began writing the charter for Coastal Leadership Academy

 August 28, 2013: The school opened its doors for the first time as 100 high school students began classes in a 12,000 sq ft. renovated warehouse space

 Summer 2015: CLA expands and turns an old warehouse bay into a beautiful, functioning classroom

 February 2016: Mrs. Mathews, CLA's current principal, accepts her position

 May 2016: First annual faculty vs. student basketball game takes place

 August 2016: CLA gets its first computer lab

 August 2016: Ms. Wang and Ms. Zhou arrive to kick off our Mandarin program provided by USC's Confucius Institute

 December 2016: Archers play their first Boys and Girls basketball games against Calvary Christian School.

 Melinda has had more than 20 years of experience in education.
 She has taught all levels in K-12 education and at the college level.
 Mrs. Tavernier holds a BS in Elementary Education and a M.Ed. in Educational Administration and Supervision from Winthrop University.
 She is the founder of Vine and Branches Home Educators, Homeschooling Academic Co-op, Pathways for Scholars and Coastal Leadership Academy.
 As a school administrator, her passion is to foster a school environment that produces lifelong learners.
 In 1999, Melinda followed her husband to Conway as he took at position at Coastal Carolina University.
 The Tavernier's have enjoyed raising their family in the Myrtle Beach area.
 Ten of those years were spent homeschooling their two children, Alexander and Emilie-Kate.
 Alexander is now a college graduate and married.
-Emilie-Kate is a CLA graduate attending Coastal Carolina University.
+Emilie-Kate is a CLA graduate pursuing her PHD.